amirldn/rtx-voice-script/README.md

     ./rtx-core.py -i ./Users/user/Downloads/cool_song.mp3 -o new_song

+5 ) Follow the on screen prompts.

-Your new file will then be exported to the git cloned directory.
+6 ) Your new file will then be exported to code's directory.

+**To-do**

+- ~~Add FLAC support~~ **DONE**
+- Create and load config file so that the user does not need to select input/output everytime
+- Add GUI
+- Add a real-time timer of how long a file has been playing for

-Results may vary with this and you can tweak the noise supression to what works for you.
+Results may vary with this and you can tweak the noise suppression to what works for you.
 This can be used for songs and speech etc.

 This is work in progress and I am somewhat an amateur when it comes to coding so any improvements made to the code and constructive criticism is greatly appreciated.

 NVIDIA RTX is propriety software and belongs to NVIDIA and all rights are reserved.
 This program uses the NVIDIA RTX software as intended and does not use any exploitation.